Harshs27/tGLAD/README.md

 ## Setup
-The `setup.sh` file contains the complete procedure of creating a conda environment to run `tGLAD` model. run `bash setup.sh`
+The `setup.sh` file contains the complete procedure of creating a conda environment for `tGLAD` model.
+Run the command `bash setup.sh`
 In case of dependencies conflict, one can alternatively use this command `conda env create --name tGLAD --file=environment.yml`.

 ## demo